 Make the brownie batter and pour into the greased 8×8 pan.
 Place the cake pan into the saucepan, setting carefully onto the upturned plate – the simmering water should come up to just the bottom of the baking pan.

 You’re going to steam the brownies for about 90 minutes, but you’ll need to remember to top the water when it starts to evaporate.
-Once set, turn off the stove and carefully remove the brownie pan with oven mitts, letting cool completely before serving.
+Once set, turn off the stove and carefully remove the brownie pan with oven mitts, letting them cool completely before serving.

 I find this method of cooking brownies without the oven produces a really moist cake that freezes nicely.